chrissyhroberts/ODK_Pi/README.md

 Connect to Wifi and update

-#redux -
+#alternative redux - but this didn't work as per instructions
 Format SD card with [SD Formatter](https://www.sdcard.org/downloads/formatter_4/index.html)

-Download [Ubuntu Mate](https://ubuntu-mate.org/download/) image for ARM architecture
+Download [Raspbian Stretch with Desktop](https://www.raspberrypi.org/downloads/) image for ARM architecture [labelled Raspberry Pi Desktop (for Mac and PC)

 *download image* and flash to SD card with [etcher](https://etcher.io/)